Best Shopify Heatmap Apps: 12 Tools Tested for Performance in 2026

 - Shopify-specific metrics linking visual behavior data directly to revenue and conversion performance

-Best for: Shopify merchants who want visual behavior data, session replays, and customer feedback in one platform without managing multiple subscriptions or stitching together disconnected tools.
+Best for: Shopify merchants who want clear visibility into checkout behavior, actionable checkout optimization insights, and a unified analytics platform without juggling multiple tools or stitching together disconnected data.

 2. Lucky Orange